Voter suppression in the United States

-Voter suppression in the United States consists of various legal and illegal efforts to prevent eligible citizens from exercising their right to vote.
-Such voter suppression efforts vary by state, local government, precinct, and election.
+In the United States, voter suppression is a historical and present occurrence.
+Efforts to prevent people from exercising their right to vote vary by state, local government, precinct, and election.
 Voter suppression has historically been used for racial, economic, gender, age and disability discrimination.
 After the American Civil War, all African-American men were granted voting rights, but poll taxes or language tests were used to limit and suppress the ability to register or cast a ballot.
 The Civil Rights Act of 1964 and the Voting Rights Act of 1965 improved voting access.
-Since the beginning of voter suppression efforts, proponents of these laws have cited concerns over electoral integrity as a justification for various restrictions and requirements, while opponents argue that these constitute bad faith given the lack of voter fraud evidence in the United States.

-In the 21st century, some fear voter suppression has been revived, at least in part due to the 2013 US Supreme Court ruling of Shelby County v.
-Holder, which ruled that the enforcement of the Voting Rights Act power requiring that the federal government give pre-clearance to states with a history of voter discrimination was unconstitutional because it used a coverage formula based on over 40 year old data.
-Since then (and as of March 24, 2021), more than 361 bills that would restrict voting access have been introduced in 47 states according to the Brennan Center for Justice.
+In the 21st century, voter suppression takes varied forms, including voter ID mandates, restrictions on vote-by-mail, penalizing the provision of water and other sustenance to those waiting in line to vote, and gerrymandering to limit the effectiveness of a group’s votes.
+The 2013 US Supreme Court ruling of Shelby County v.
+Holder, which weakened the Voting Rights Act, has enabled substantial voter suppression.
+Historically and presently, instances of voter suppression are primarily driven by state-level efforts, rather than federal policymaking.
+Proponents of voter suppression efforts often justify their efforts by raising concerns over electoral integrity, while opponents argue that these constitute bad faith given the lack of voter fraud evidence in the United States.

 Suffrage

 Black and Native American suffrage

 "The Georgetown elections - the Negro at the ballot-box."
 Cartoon by Thomas Nast, 1867.

 The passage of the Fifteenth Amendment in 1870 guaranteed the right to vote to men of all races, including former slaves.
 Initially, this resulted in high voter turnout among African-Americans in the South.
 In the 1880 United States presidential election, a majority of eligible African-American voters cast a ballot in every Southern state except for two.
 In eight Southern states, Black turnout was equal to or greater than White turnout.
 At the end of the Reconstruction era, Southern states began implementing policies to suppress Black voters.
 After 1890, less than 9,000 of Mississippi's 147,000 eligible African-American voters were registered to vote, or about 6%.
 Louisiana went from 130,000 registered African-American voters in 1896 to 1,342 in 1904 (about a 99% decrease).
-Between the end of Reconstruction era and the passage of the Civil Rights Act of 1964, the rights of black voter's were frequently infringed upon.
+Between the end of Reconstruction era and the passage of the Civil Rights Act of 1964, the rights of black voters were frequently infringed upon.

 The decision on Cherokee Nation v.
 Georgia in 1831 meant that Native people would essentially not have a right to vote, until the passage of the 15th amendment, when certain ground was gained towards enfranchisement.
 Native Americans gained more ground with the passage of the Indian Citizenship Act of 1924.